 To help show how a True Market Rate can save you money, let’s look at two examples.
 The first person we have is Susy the teacher, who works all day at school and is only home at nights and on weekends.
 The second person we have is Bob the mechanic, his shop is open all day Monday to Saturday and closed on Sunday.

 Since Susy is never home during the day, most of her electricity usage is during Off-Peak hours.
 Her refrigerator and heating are still partially on during the day though, so a breakdown of her electricity usage looks like this:

 On-Peak usage: 18% Mid-Peak usage: 18% Off-Peak usage: 64%

-As you can see in the chart below, because Susy uses so much of her electricity during the cheapest off-peak hours of the day, a True Market Rate would not help to save her money.
+As you can see, because Susy uses so much of her electricity during the cheapest off-peak hours of the day, a True Market Rate would not help to save her money.